ArendPeter/GameMakerGuide/docs/Pong_YourFirstGame/6_GMLFunctions.md

 Right now, you can "win", but that just means that the ball goes off the screen, and you and your friend are just stuck waiting for the rest of eternity.
 There are more elegant ways to handle this, but for now let's add a restart button as a quick fix

-Just add Key Press event for the letter R to ``oBall`` (this can be any object, but we're already in ``oBall`` so why not).
+Just add a **Key Press** event for the letter R to ``oBall`` (this can be any object, but we're already in ``oBall`` so why not).
 Then add the following code

 ```
-game_restart()
+game_restart();
 ```

 Now you should be able to press R in game and the game will restart!

 We've got a few things to break down here.
 First off, what the heck are those `()`?

-Well, game_restart is a function, and can always tell functions apart from variables by seeing if they have the `()` (sometimes there's more things between the parens, but we'll get to that later)
+Well, `game_restart` is a function, and can always tell functions apart from variables by seeing if they have the `()` (sometimes there's more things between the parens, but we'll get to that later)

->  ahem 🤓, technically you can refer to functions without (), but () is requried to actually "call" the function and make it do things.
+>  ahem 🤓, technically you can refer to functions without (), but () are required to actually "call" the function and make it do things.
 This distinction probably won't matter to you until years down the line but for some reason I felt the need to make the clarification anyway

-Here's my working definition for functions
+Here's my working definition for functions:

 > **function**: a command that does 1 or more of the following
 1. Takes inputs
 2. Performs an action
 3. Gives back outputs

-In our case game_restart performs an action (it restarts the game), but it does so without taking inputs or giving back outputs
+In our case `game_restart` performs an action (it restarts the game), but it does so without taking inputs or giving back outputs

-Here's a general form for a function that does all 3
+Here's a general form for a function that does all 3:

 ```
 output = function_name(input1, input2, input3)